hemahemapathi/Project-Management-Tool---Frontend/README.md

+  Project Management Tool

  1. Overview  :
            - The frontend of the Project Management Tool is crafted with React.js and Bootstrap to create a user-friendly, responsive interface.
 It enables users to manage projects and collaborate effectively within teams.

  2. Key Features  :
      User Authentication
            -  Login/Registration: Users can securely register and log in, with proper validation messages for input errors.
      Task and Project Management